banner-ad

 Actually, it doesn’t matter at ALL how you set these items because Sonicwall firewalls can only do “Enable SIP Transformations” (aka ALG, or VoIP/SIP ALG) on UDP traffic and Lync only uses TCP.

-So don’t sweat it and you can ignore all the dire warning on the on forum that tell you to turn these settings off. (grin) Well, just to be safe…let’s uncheck them. (just in case some future firmware upgrade does enable them)
+So don’t sweat it and you can ignore all the dire warnings on forum posts that tell you to turn these settings off. (grin) Well, just to be safe…let’s uncheck them. (just in case some future firmware upgrade does enable them)

 [NOTE: If you are using a SIP trunk provider like Intelepeer you will want to make sure you let them know that you have ALG turned Off.
 They will change a setting on their side to compensate for this.]